Updated: Oct 26

 Purchase Amount - is the total payback amount

-Remittance - The percentage of sales that is being withdrawn from the business bank account daily or weekly.
+Remittance - The percentage of sales that are being withdrawn from the business bank account daily or weekly.
 There are other synonymous terms like 'pull'.

-Renewal - When a merchant takes another advance from the same funding company at a point when eligible.
+Renewal - When a merchant takes another advance from the same funding company at a point when eligible, typically about 50% of the way paid in.
 Renewals are where the most profit is made.

-Seller - is the merchant who is selling his future receivables to the buyer.
+Seller - is the merchant who is selling his future receivables to the buyer(the funder).

 Sell Rate - The total factor rate at which the broker has their commission added in, which would also be the rate reflected in the contracts.

 Stacking - Refers to the funding of an additional advance behind one or more already existing advances.
-Often times this can be considered a default to the existing merchant advance agreement.
+Often times this can be considered a default to the existing merchant advance agreement (not the same as double funding).

-Stips - Stipulations that are required to close on the advance.
-They include documents and other key information.
+Stips - or Stipulations, are items that are required to close on the advance.
+They include documents and other key information like proof of ownership.

-Ex: "Why so many stips, I had another offer with less"
+Ex: "Why so many stips?
+I have another offer that hardly had any stips"

 Syndication- is a program that direct lenders offer to some ISOs to invest their own capital into their own cash advance submissions.

-Term - the scheduled time in months or payments in which the client has to pay back the mca.
-Earlier years sometimes referred to as 'turn'.
+Turn - the scheduled time in months or payments in which the client has to pay back an MCA

-True-up - its the reduction of payment amounts being made to the funding company to more accurately reflect ability to payback based on sales, which is required for all MCA products.
+True-up - its the reduction of payment amounts being made to the funding company to more accurately reflect the ability to pay back based on sales, which is required for all MCA products.

 UCC - the Uniform Commercial Code has been called “the backbone of American commerce”.
 Its a comprehensive set of laws governing all commercial transactions in the United States.
 A UCC filing is used to stake a place in line to collect a debt.